-Rhoda Baxter’s contemporary romance novels
+Contemporary romance novels

-Doctor January (Choc Lit, ebook out now, paperback in August 2014)
+Doctor January (Choc Lit, ebook and paperback)

 If you keep looking back, you might miss what’s standing right in front of you …